sangwanvikas/WebDevelopment-MEAN-Stack/README.md

 This project is being developed as a part of the course CS5610 taught by Prof. Jose Annunziato.
-Being a polygot programmer I relish learning new technologies in this course while working on my prject and assignemnts.
+Being a polygot programmer I relish learning new technologies in this course while working on my project and assignemnts.

-1. I have designed UI for a project (Name - FormMaker) using HTML5, bootstrap and CSS.
+1. So far, I have designed UI for a project (Name - FormMaker) using HTML5, bootstrap and CSS.
 HTML pages are available in WebDevelopment-MEAN-Stack/public/assignment/.
 2. I have also created a simple HTTP server ( WebDevelopment-MEAN-Stack/server.js) in NodeJS which serves requested HTML files to the client.
 3. Hosted application on OpenShift (PaaS).